Affiliate links on Android Authority may earn us a commission. Learn more.

 Try Android data recovery apps

-If neither of these steps worked, then you’ll need to start trying third-party solutions.
-Android data recovery apps can sometimes retrieve data that has been lost.
-It works by looking where data has been stored even when marked as deleted by Android.
+If neither of these steps works, then you’ll need to start trying third-party solutions.
+Android data recovery apps have a slim chance of retrieving lost data.
+They work by looking at where data has been stored even when marked as deleted by Android.

 To prevent this problem, you should always try using a desktop computer recovery app first.
 We recommend Recuva as a good place to start.
 Install this app, and the wizard will then take you through several steps to try and recover your lost files.
 This method of Android data recovery works a little better for files stored on memory cards instead of files that were stored internally.